yazanpro/aws-transcribe-to-vtt-.net/README.md

     json (string): The JSON content to be processed

-    maxCharsPerCaption (int): The limit in which the length of the individual caption doesn't exceed
+    maxCharsPerCaption (int): The limit in which the length of the individual caption doesn't exceed (80 characters suggested)

-    maxTimePerCaption (TimeSpan): The limit in which the duration of the individual caption doesn't exceed
+    maxTimePerCaption (TimeSpan): The limit in which the duration of the individual caption doesn't exceed (5 seconds suggested)

     out transcript (string): The entire transcript in plain text